 When Does Pebble Become a Rock?

-Pebble becomes a rock when it is compacted with other pebbles and cemented by natural fine-grained material, like clay or calcite.
-When pebbles are cemented together, they are called a conglomerate – clastic sedimentary rock.
+A pebble becomes a rock when it is compacted with other pebbles and cemented by natural fine-grained material, like clay or calcite.
+When pebbles are cemented together, they are called conglomerate-clastic sedimentary rock.
 Loose pebbles on the beach are sediments.

 Pebble is a rounded smooth piece of rock with defined sizes 2 (4 in some sources)-64 mm in diameter.
 Particles, which are smaller than a pebble, and their given measures are called sand.
 Sand particles range in diameter from 0.02 to 2 mm.

-TIP: Did you ever think about using beach sand as a tumbling grit?
+TIP: Have you ever thought about using beach sand as a tumbling grit?
 Well, beach sand can be great for rock tumbling but you need to know when and how to use it.
 Find out more in the article below:

 Pebbles are truly wonderful!
 Their appearance attracts stone lovers to the seaside for pebbles collecting.
 Each small stone made a huge trip from pre-existing rock to be weathered, broken into parts, transported, and ground by water.